-We all rely on open source software and, as companies grow, we build up policies for managing license compliance and programs for cultivating mutually supportive relationships with the communities behind the software they rely on.
-Often, companies will form an Open Source Programs Office (OSPO) to drive all this.
+We all rely on open source software.
+As companies grow, they build up policies for managing license compliance and programs for cultivating mutually supportive relationships with the communities behind the software they rely on—often forming an OSPO to drive all this.

-Josh Simmons is a community strategist, open source advocate, and dusty foot philosopher.
-He is a Senior Open Source Strategist at Salesforce and serves as volunteer CFO for Open Source Initiative (OSI).
-Previously an Open Source Program Manager at Google and Community Manager at O’Reilly Media, he is a frequent traveler promoting free and open source software, inclusive community building, and teaching aspiring and junior developers how to learn by contributing to open source.
-He worked as a freelance web developer, startup CEO, and volunteer community organizer in rural Sonoma County, California before finding his footing as a professional.
+Josh Simmons is a senior open source strategist at Salesforce and vice president of the Open Source Initiative (OSI).
+A community strategist, open source advocate, and dusty-foot philosopher, he’s a frequent traveler promoting free and open source software, inclusive community building, and teaching aspiring and junior developers how to learn by contributing to open source.
+Previously, he was an open source program manager at Google, a community manager at O’Reilly, a freelance web developer, a startup CEO, and a volunteer community organizer in rural Sonoma County, California.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?